jan-cieslik/cancer_informatics/docs/ai/supervised_ml.md

 dataset = load_breast_cancer()
 ```

+Sometimes you would have to preprocess the data to use it for machine learning.
+Because our dataset hasn't any missing values or other critical content, we don't have to do this in this case.

-The dataset also contains metadata, which is not needed for our machine learning model.
+The dataset contains metadata, which is not needed for our machine learning model.
 The only parts we will need are the labels and the data itself.
 Because this dataset is organized as a dictionary, it consists of key-value pairs.
 An example of an arbitrary dictionary you can see here:

 ```python
 dataset = {"data": [[0.3, 0.04, ...],